benasher44/benasher.co/_posts/2020-02-09-kotlin-ios-getting-started.md

 - `fun foo(arg: String)` and `func foo(arg: String)` for defining a function called "foo"
 - `class` and `class`

-But coming from Swift, there were also tools I wanted to reach for when writing Kotlin, which didn't have such an exact match Kotlin.
+Coming from Swift, there were also tools I wanted to reach for when writing Kotlin, which didn't have such an exact match in Kotlin.
 For me, these all fell into the category of working with statics.
 The first thing to know is that there is no `static` keyword like in Swift.
 Think about all of the places you might use `static `in Swift.
 How do we do those things in Kotlin?

 ### Singletons